 Kazuki Sawa returned to London in 1989 on a research fellowship at the Royal Academy of Music, where he worked with members of the late Amadeus Quartet, who inspired him to form the SAWA QUARTET, which is now regarded as the leading string quartet in Japan.
-In 2000/2001 season, they achieved the complete Beethoven string quartet cycle to celebrate their 10 years’ anniversary from its foundation.
-He has been invited to various music festivals such as the Kuhmo Chamber Music Festival in Finland, the Bowdoin Summer Music Festival in USA, the West Cork Chamber Music Festival in Ireland, Ryedale Music Festival and the Lake District Summer Music in UK.
-He is also invited to be a member of jury of various international competitions such as the Tibor Varga (Sion), the Long-Thibaud, the London String Quartet and the RNCM Manchester.
+In 2000/2001 season, they achieved the complete Beethoven string quartet cycle to celebrate their 10th anniversary from its foundation.
+He has was invited to various music festivals such as the Kuhmo Chamber Music Festival in Finland, the Bowdoin Summer Music Festival in the USA, the West Cork Chamber Music Festival in Ireland, Ryedale Music Festival and the Lake District Summer Music in the UK.
+He is also invited to be a member of the jury of various international competitions such as the Tibor Varga (Sion), the Long-Thibaud, the London String Quartet, and the RNCM Manchester.

 Kazuki Sawa is currently the President of the Tokyo University of the Arts (known as Tokyo Geidai), an Honorary Professor of the Royal Academy of Music, London.
 Also, he directs the Tokyo Strings.
 Kazuki Sawa plays on a 1732 Joseph Guarnerius del Gesu violin known as the “Arkwright”.